 Intra-Industry Trade: The extent of intra-industry trade has been calculated by using Grubel-Llyod Index (GLI).
-Table 7 and Table 8 show top ten sectors of intra-industry trade between Bangladesh and India and Bangladesh and China respectively with GLI value higher than other sectors.
-In case of Bangladesh-India intra-industry trade, a number of sectors have values close to 1 which indicate Chapter 8 (Edible fruit, nuts), Chapter 3 (Fish, crustaceans), Chapter 41 (Raw hides and skins) and Chapter 99 (others).
-For some sectors, the value has significantly increased within a short period of time - between 2008 and 2012 value of GLI increased significantly for Chapter 8 (Edible fruit, nuts), Chapter 3 (Fish, crustaceans), Chapter 64(Footwear, gaiters) and Chapter 78 (Lead and articles).
-Therefore Bangladesh could further strengthen production network with India for a number of products.
-It is not clear whether similar level of GLI value would be found in case of Bangladesh's trade with the Indian states under the BCIM EC such as West Bengal, Meghalya, Manipur and Assam.
-On the other hand, Bangladesh's intra-industry trade with China is highly concentrated to textile products which include Chapter 53 (Vegetable textile fibres nes), Chapter 63 (Other made textile articles), Chapter 61 (Articles of apparel, accessories, knit or crochet), and Chapter 52 (Articles of apparel, accessories, not knit or crochet).
+Tables 7 and Table 8 show top ten sectors of

+On the other hand, Bangladesh's intra-industry trade with China is highly concentrated textile products, which include Chapter 53 (Vegetable textile fibres nes), Chapter 63 (Other made textile articles), Chapter 61 (Articles of apparel, accessories, knit or crochet), and Chapter 52 (Articles of apparel, accessories, not knit or crochet).
 With having the manufacturing base of textiles in Yunnan, intra-industry trade of textile related products may increase with the province in the future.